 Some of the most popular medications used to treat heartburn can cause people to have There was a case report cited in the April 2018 issue of a journal called Cureus.
 It was about a man getting treated for warts with “ranitidine.”
-This is an off-label use for the popular acid reflux medication called Zantac.
-He took it twice daily (150mg) and almost immediately started having bizarre dreams.
+This was an off-label use for the popular (but now RECALLED) acid reflux medication called Zantac.
+He had taken it twice daily (150mg) and almost immediately started having bizarre dreams.
 Once he stopped the medication, the symptoms resolved and he slept soundly again.
-This weird, but genuine side effect can happen with other “H2 antagonists” that are still sold today, the ones that are in the same class.
-You might know them as cimetidine (Tagamet) and famotidine (Pepcid) and others.
+This weird, side effect can happen with other “H2 antagonists” that are still sold today, the ones that are in the same class, for example, famotidine (Pepcid) and others.

-Think of Benadryl, and allergy drug that is relabeled and sold as a sleep aid.
-It can definitely make one sleep, but it can also cause vivid dreaming and in rare instances, sleep walking.
+Think of Benadryl, an allergy drug that is relabeled and sold as a sleep aid.
+It can definitely make one sleep, but it can also cause vivid dreaming and in rare instances, sleepwalking.
 Like all anticholinergic antihistamines in this medication class, it interferes with REM sleep and suppresses cholinergic compounds in the body leading to dryness.

 By “safely” it prevents us from acting out and running or jumping out a window if we’re chased in a dream.
 Inactivating the neurons with the laser lights blocked their ability to enter REM, which is the part of our sleep state where we dream.

-Drinking is a sedative, but it paradoxically induces vivid dreaming but it’s hard to say.
+Drinking is a sedative, but it paradoxically induces vivid dreaming.
 Some people drink alcohol and experience weird, scary and unpleasant dreams.
 Others use alcohol to numb themselves and they go to sleep and sleep soundly for hours.
 Here’s a Cleveland Clinic ARTICLE on the topic.

 Dogs dream too just in case you didn’t realize.
 You will often hear them whimper or see their paws twitching.
 More than likely they are running in their dreams or experiencing some type of anxiety.

-The prescription sedative hypnotics, Z drugs and benzodiazepines also induce vivid dreaming and nightmares.
-These are block-buster pharmaceuticals aimed at putting you to sleep, and they suppress SWS (slow wave sleep) thereby inducing the dreams.
+The prescription sedative-hypnotics, Z drugs, and benzodiazepines also induce vivid dreaming and nightmares.
+These are block-buster pharmaceuticals aimed at putting you to sleep, and they suppress SWS (slow wave sleep) thereby inducing dreams.
 Withdrawal from these medications can also ironically induce dreaming and even nightmares for a period of time.
 Read my article called Benzodiazepines Dangers and Lies.